Solar · Incentives · 2026 · 22 States

 Solar Incentive Stack Calculator

-Select your state and system size to see every available solar incentive — federal ITC, state tax credit, sales tax exemption, utility rebates, and SREC value — with a total dollar breakdown and net cost.
+Select your state and system size to see available solar incentives — state tax credit, sales tax exemption, utility rebates, and SREC value (the federal §25D credit expired for purchases; lease/PPA may capture 30% via §48E) — with a total dollar breakdown and net cost.

 Quick Answer

-Every U.S. homeowner qualifies for the 30% federal ITC — that alone saves $7,500 on a $25,000 system.
+Every U.S. for a 2026 purchase the federal §25D credit no longer applies (it expired December 31, 2025), so there is no $7,500 federal saving on a $25,000 system; a lease or PPA may still capture 30% via §48E.
 On top of that, states like New York (25% credit + NY-Sun rebate), Massachusetts (15% credit + SMART program), and Arizona (25% credit) stack significant additional savings.
-Total incentive packages range from 30% of system cost in states with no additional programs (FL, TX, GA) to 50–60%+ in top incentive states.
+Total incentive packages vary by state, from minimal in states with no additional programs (FL, TX, GA) to substantial in top incentive states; the federal §25D credit expired for 2026 purchases, though lease/PPA systems may still capture 30% via §48E.

 State Solar Incentive Calculator